The African lute with a distinct and unique sound

 On the contrary, there is a modified method that used pegs for tuning the Kora.
 This is a common method used by Kora player nowadays because it cut off the stress of adjusting the tuning during performance.
 It also makes the performance uncomplicated and let the player concentrate on the music rather than the tuning.

 How to Play the Kora

-Kora, the african lute, is a little bit portable compare to the larger Irish harp or the French harp.
+Kora, the African lute, is a little bit portable compare to the larger Irish harp or the French harp.
 For performance, a Kora player will be on his sit or standing while the Kora will rest on the floor in vertical position with its strings facing up.
 Furthermore, the instrument will run between the player’s legs to give its body a support.
 The Kora can also rest between the laps of the player.

-Sound and music are produced from Kora by plucking any of the twenty-one (21) strings it possess.
+Specifically, sound and music are produced from Kora by plucking any of the twenty-one (21) strings it possess.
 Though some modified Kora with additional low (or bass) strings can have as many as 25 strings.
 Most of this Kora with more than well-known 21 strings are modern ones made in the Casamance region or southern part of Senegal.

 Kora Player and Music

-There are many people that have mastered the art of Kora playing and among the world’s renown kora virtuoso are: Toumani Diabaté, Ballaké Sissoko, Mamadou Diabaté, Sidiki Diabaté, Seckou Keita, Yusupha Kuyateh, Jali Fily Sissokho, Sona Jobarteh, Tunde Jegede, Ablaye Cissoko, Justin Perkins, Alhaji Bai Konte and lots of them.
+Indeed, there are many people that have mastered the art of Kora playing and among the world’s renown kora virtuoso are: Toumani Diabaté, Ballaké Sissoko, Mamadou Diabaté, Sidiki Diabaté, Seckou Keita, Yusupha Kuyateh, Jali Fily Sissokho, Sona Jobarteh, Tunde Jegede, Ablaye Cissoko, Justin Perkins, Alhaji Bai Konte and lots of them.